railwayapp/docs/src/docs/guides/cli.md

 You can also use [Account Tokens](https://railway.app/account/tokens) to authenticate all CLI actions.

 Account Tokens allow the CLI to perform all actions on any project that the token's account owner has access to.

+Some actions you can perform with a personal [account token](/reference/public-api#personal-token) include -

+- Creating a new project - `railway init`
+- Printing information about the user - `railway whoami`

+Some actions you **cannot** perform with [team token](/reference/public-api#team-token) include -

+- Printing information about the user - `railway whoami`

 Use the token by setting the `RAILWAY_API_TOKEN` environment variable and then running `railway <command>`.